Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 !!! note
     - Our Generative AI features are in Beta.
 We encourage you to try these features out and provide us with feedback.

-    - You are subject to the terms of the third-party providers to which you are connecting.
+    - You are subject to the terms of the Generative AI model providers to which you are connecting.
 Cognigy cannot take responsibility for your use of third-party services, systems, or materials.

 *Generative AI* refers to a type of artificial intelligence that creates new, original content using machine learning algorithms.
 It works by learning from existing data and producing new content based on that learning.